NiCoCh0c0/Linux-System/How apt works.md

 - It install requiered packages
 - It removes the already installed packages to make the clear upgrade

+It's a nice command on new system you need to upgrade.
 That's cool to install requiered dependancies but what about the conflicts ?
 Some packages can use different version off a dependency.
 We can introduce new issues cause of it.
 It's probably time to full-upgrade.

 ### Apt full-upgrade